KarunakarThurlu/springboot-kafka/README.md

 # springboot-kafka
   DataAnalytics Application.
-In this project for UI i'm using Ract and for Backend SpringBoot.
+In this project for UI i'm using React and for Backend SpringBoot.